namantam1/x86-assembly/README.md

 A basic assembly program contains two sections, `.text` and `.data` (not necessarily required).

-The data section contains the content or data that we use in our program that's why this section is not necessary.
+The data section contains the content or data that you can use in your program that's why this section is not necessary.

-The text section contains the logic for our program.
+The text section contains the logic for your program.
 It must define from where the execution should start by setting __`globl`__ instruction as `globl _start` which starts the program execution from `_start` sections.

 ## Registers